dell/omnia/docs/source/Troubleshooting/knownissues.rst

 ``web http enable`` (To enable the HTTP gateway)

 ``json-gw enable`` (To enable the JSON gateway)

-**Why does BeeGFS client installation fail on RHEL 8.6?**

-RHEL 8.6 does not support BeeGFS client installation currently.
-For more info, `click here <https://access.redhat.com/solutions/6964004>`_.

 **Why does PXE boot fail with tftp timeout or service timeout errors?**